Joseph Banks Rhine: Early life and education

-Mediumship
+Observing fraudulent medium

 Rhine lent an insight into the medium Mina Crandon's performances.
 He was able to observe some of her trickery in the dark when she used luminous objects.
 Rhine observed Crandon in fraud in a séance in 1926.
 According to Rhine, during the séance she was free from control and kicked a megaphone to give the impression it was levitating.

 Rhine’s report that documented the fraud was refused by the American Society for Psychical Research, so he published it in the Journal of Abnormal Social Psychology.
 In response, defenders of Crandon attacked Rhine.
 Arthur Conan Doyle wrote a letter to the Boston Herald attacking Rhine's "colossal impertinence...stupidity and malignancy."

 Rhine wondered why J. Malcolm Bird, with three years of experience, did not expose any of her tricks.
 Rhine suspected that Bird was a confederate of the medium.

 ESP research

 Hubert Pearce with Joseph Banks Rhine.

 Rhine tested many students as volunteer subjects in his research project.
-His first exceptional subject in this ESP research was Adam Linzmayer, an economics undergraduate at Duke.
+His first exceptional subject in this Extrasensory Perception (ESP) research was Adam Linzmayer, an economics undergraduate at Duke.
 In 1931, Linzmayer scored very highly in preliminary Zener card tests that Rhine ran him through; initially, he scored 100% correct on two short (nine-card series) tests that Rhine gave him.
 Even in his first long test (a 300-card series), Linzmayer scored 39.6% correct scores, when chance would have been only 20%.
 He consecutively scored 36% each time on three 25-card series (chance being 20%).
 However, over time, Linzmayer's scores began to drop down much closer to (but still above) chance averages.
 Boredom, distraction, and competing obligations, on Linzmayer's part, were conjectured as possible factors bearing on the declining test results.
 Linzmayer's epic run of naming 21 out of 25 took place in Rhine's car.

 The following year, Rhine tested another promising individual, Hubert Pearce, who managed to surpass Linzmayer's overall 1931 performance.
 (Pearce's average during the period he was tested in 1932 was 40%, whereas chance would have been 20%.)
 However, Pearce was actually allowed to handle the cards most of the time.
 He shuffled and cut them.

 The most famous series of experiments from Rhine's laboratory is arguably the ESP tests involving Hubert Pearce and Joseph Gaither Pratt, a research assistant.
 Pearce was tested (using Zener cards) by Pratt, who shuffled and recorded the order of the cards in the parapsychology lab 100 yards from where Pearce was sitting in a campus library cubicle.
 The series comprised 37 25-trial runs, conducted between August 1933 and March 1934.
 From run to run, the number of matches between Pratt's cards and Pearce's guesses was highly variable, generally deviating significantly above chance but also falling dramatically below chance.
 These scores were obtained irrespective of the distance between Pratt and Pearce, which was arranged as either 100 or 250 yards.